 |---|

-Content-Type | Fixed as application/json |
+Content-Type | Fixed value: application/json |

 User-Agent | StablePay-Webhook/1.0 |

-X-StablePay-Signature | Lowercase hex signature of {timestamp}.{raw_body} using HMAC-SHA256 |
+X-StablePay-Signature | Lowercase hex signature of {timestamp}.{nonce}.{raw_body} using HMAC-SHA256 |

 X-StablePay-Timestamp | Unix timestamp (seconds) |

-X-StablePay-Nonce | Random string for additional replay protection or logging; not included in signature calculation |
+X-StablePay-Nonce | Random string (16–64 characters), included in signature calculation, unique per notification |

 X-StablePay-Event-Type | Event type, e.g., payment.completed |